 Saves data of the page source that is selected in the action's combo box to the default file of that page source.
 The data source must be an editable XML file or DB.
 To save data to multiple data sources, add multiple Save actions.
 Note that page sources that are read as JSON will also be saved as JSON (not as XML even though the data is presented in the GUI as an XML tree); also see Page Source Options.

 If the data source that is being saved is a DB, then, by default, all editable columns are selected for being updated (see screenshot below).
 You can choose to save the modified data only (primary key needed), or all table rows (no primary key needed).
 If you select Replace All Table Rows, then all rows in the DB are deleted and all the rows of the page source are inserted; note, however, that primary keys of new rows are not saved to the DB.
 The Save Modifications Only option uses the primary key to check for modifications, and saves the modifications only; new rows are saved with their primary keys.
+To define how changes are to be saved to related tables, click the Relations button.

 To select specific columns to update, click .
 This displays the Database Column Save Settings dialog (screenshot below).